George Granville, 1st Baron Lansdowne: Marriage

-On 15 December 1711 in the church of St Martin-in-the-Fields in Westminster, London, he married (as her 2nd husband) Mary Villiers, the daughter of Edward Villiers, 1st Earl of Jersey (1656–1711) and the widow of Thomas Thynne (d.
+On 15 December 1711 in the church of St Martin-in-the-Fields in Westminster, London, he married (as her 2nd husband) Mary Villiers, the daughter of Edward Villiers, 1st Earl of Jersey (1656–1711) and Barbara Villiers, Countess of Jersey, and the widow of Thomas Thynne (d.
 1710).

 Death and burial

 He died in London on 29 January 1735, his wife having predeceased him by a few days, and was buried with her in the Church of St Clement Danes on 3 February 1735.
 He left no male progeny, and thus at his death the Barony of Lansdowne became extinct.
 His Jacobite titles, such as they were, were inherited by his nephew Bernard Granville, son of his brother Bernard.
 The younger Bernard died in 1776, when the Jacobite peerages created on 3 November 1721 became extinct, while those created on 6 October 1721 passed to his heir male.